-This review found that HRQoL of Long Covid patients (>4 weeks of onset of symptoms) admitted in ICU (severely ill patients) were worse EQ-5D-5L scores ranging from 0.581 to 0.693) than patients admitted in normal ward (moderately ill patients) (scores ranging from 0.613 to 0.724)(32, 36, 37).
-This finding is intuitive as severity of illness impact on physical health, mental health and well-being of people and thus reduces quality of life (50).
-Moreover, this review found HRQoL scores in male patients (SF-36 scores from 81.2 to 87.9) were higher than female patients (scores from 78.7 to 83.9) (13, 33) (while keeping other factors constant).
-These findings are also supported by other similar study (36).
+This review found that HRQoL of Long Covid patients (>4 weeks of onset of symptoms) admitted in ICU (severely ill patients) were worse EQ-5D-5L scores ranging from 0.581 to 0.693) than patients admitted in normal ward (moderately ill patients) (scores ranging from 0.613 to 0.724) [32, 36, 37].
+This finding is intuitive as severity of illness impact on physical health, mental health and well-being of people and thus reduces quality of life [50].
+Moreover, this review found HRQoL scores in male patients (SF-36 scores from 81.2 to 87.9) were higher than female patients (scores from 78.7 to 83.9) [13, 33] (while keeping other factors constant).
+These findings are also supported by other similar study [36].
 The impact of Covid-19 was found worse in older patients (≥60 yrs: 0.554) than younger patients (≤40 yrs: 0.618).
-A study in the USA also supported above findings(38).
-A study among general population during Covid-19 pandemic also reported that people with aging had lower HRQoL scores than younger population (44).
-In addition, a study about Long Covid (> 4 weeks) (using SF-36) reported that factor affecting HRQoL score was positive nucleic acid duration (longer duration had lower RE) (p= 0.01) (13).
+A study in the USA also supported above findings [38].
+A study among general population during Covid-19 pandemic also reported that people with aging had lower HRQoL scores than younger population [44].
+In addition, a study about Long Covid (> 4 weeks) (using SF-36) reported that factor affecting HRQoL score was positive nucleic acid duration (longer duration had lower RE) (p= 0.01) [13].
 Length of stay (LOS) was negatively associated with RE and RP.
-Logistic regression analysis showed that being overweight (p<0.05) or obese (p<0.05) were significant factors linked with a poor physical component summary (PCS) (33).
-These findings were also supported by a study in Morocco and Vietnam (45, 46).
+Logistic regression analysis showed that being overweight (p<0.05) or obese (p<0.05) were significant factors linked with a poor physical component summary (PCS) [33].
+These findings were also supported by a study in Morocco and Vietnam [45, 46].

 Majority of the included studies covered impact of Covid-19 on hospitalised or previously hospitalised patients.
 There were lack of studies covering non-hospitalised patients with Covid-19.
 Likewise, most of the studies (10 out of 12, 2 studies covered both- both Acute and Long Covid) assessed the impact of Covid-19 on HRQoL between four weeks and 12 weeks from the onset of symptoms.
 There were lack of HRQoL studies conducted on Acute Covid patients within 4 weeks from onset of symptoms and on Long Covid patients after 12 weeks from onset of symptoms.
 Similarly, there were no studies, which assessed impact of Covid-19 on patients under 18 years of age.
 As we discussed in the results section, impact of Covid-19 on HRQoL of patients were mainly measured using generic instruments, such as SF-36 and EQ-5D, and none of the studies have reported its preference-based counterpart SF-6D.
-Disease-specific HRQoL assessment tools were also used but less frequently than generic tools (SGRQ was used by two studies (10, 18), CCQ and PROMIS were used by one each (17, 38)).
+Disease-specific HRQoL assessment tools were also used but less frequently than generic tools (SGRQ was used by two studies [10, 18], CCQ and PROMIS were used by one each [17, 38]).
 Likewise, they used different calculation methods and presentation styles even in the studies using similar tool.
 These issues not only make difficulties in comparison of impact of Covid-19 on HRQoL of patients with Covid-19 between studies, but also confuses policy makers about the use of research findings for policy interventions.